Department of Economic Development Strategic Review

 - To enable the Department to have a clear focus, a number of existing functions will move to other Departments in Government where additional public value can be created.

-- Management of the Villa Marina and Gaiety Theatre will be transferred to the Department of Education and Children
+- Management of the Villa Marina and Gaiety Theatre will be transferred to the Department for Education, Sport and Culture

-- ‘Training Services’ will be consolidated with adult education in the Department of Education and Children
+- ‘Training Services’ will be consolidated with adult education in the Department for Education, Sport and Culture

 - Treasury’s Social Security division will take on ‘Employment services’